 Effects of Ritalin include:

 - Chest pain

 After consistently taking Ritalin, it essentially evolves into a learned behavior for a person.
 Ritalin increases dopamine levels in the brain, affecting the reward system and behavior reinforcement.

 Ritalin Addiction Treatment

-Treatment for someone struggling with a ritalin addiction often depends on how long a person has used it and when they started.
-The younger a person has began using ritalin, the harder a time they will have beating an addiction to it.
+Treatment for someone struggling with a Ritalin addiction often depends on how long a person has used it and when they started.
+The younger a person has begun using Ritalin, the harder a time they will have beating an addiction to it.

 However, help is available at The Discovery House in Los Angeles.
 Among Southern California’s best drug and alcohol centers, we offer our clients personalized addiction treatment programs at our long term treatment centers for addiction.
 Each staff member at our luxury rehab facilities promotes long term recovery in each phase of a program.
 For more information, fill out our form or call us today at 866.676.6791.